Leadership and Staff

-Interprofessional Education Coordinator
+Interprofessional Education Manager

-Jordana Vanderselt, MPH, is the Project Coordinator for the Columbia Commons Interprofessional Education (IPE) initiative, working towards collaboration across professional health schools.
+Jordana Vanderselt, MPH, is the Project Manager for the Columbia Commons Interprofessional Education (IPE) initiative, working towards collaboration across professional health schools.
 She received her Master of Public Health from Tulane University with a concentration in Maternal and Child Health and special focus on violence prevention.
 As a public health professional, she has particular interest in health systems change through program evaluation, training, and technical assistance.
 Most recently, she managed a teen pregnancy prevention study aimed at male foster youth with the hopes of mandating sexual health programming in foster care agencies across New York City.
 She is excited to be working with CUIMC to promote effective and equitable health care teams that will better serve patients, families, and communities.

 Division of Narrative Medicine Staff

-Cindy Smalletz, MS, MA
+Cindy Smalletz, MS, OTR/L

 Joseph Eveld, MS, MFA